ni482/lab-git-intro/README.md

 # lab-git-intro
-Repo is for lab in NYU class intro to git
+Repo is for lab in NYU class intro to git in DevOps class